tant/prop-mate/docs/prd.md

         - Successful login with a Firebase Console account redirects to the main page.
         - Failed login displays a user-friendly error (in Vietnamese).
         - Logged-in users can log out (button labeled "Đăng xuất").
+* **Story 1.3: Create Navigation Menu & Basic Pages**
+    * **Description:** Design and implement the main navigation menu (sidebar for desktop, bottom navigation for mobile) and create basic pages (Dashboard, Bất động sản, Khách hàng, Lịch hẹn) with placeholder content.
+All menu labels and navigation must be in Vietnamese.
+    * **AC:**
+        - The main navigation menu appears on all pages after login.
+        - Menu items: "Dashboard", "Bất động sản", "Khách hàng", "Lịch hẹn".
+        - Clicking each menu item navigates to the corresponding page with a title and placeholder content.
+        - All menu labels, page titles, and navigation are in Vietnamese.
+        - The navigation menu works well on both desktop and mobile.

 ### Epic 2: Property Management
 * **Story 2.1: Display Property List**